In India, Kerry pushes for Modi to set net-zero goals

 In recent months, Kerry has shuttled between China and India, the world’s No. 1 and No. 3 largest carbon emitters, as he seeks commitments that Beijing will accelerate its existing timetables for lowering carbon emissions and, in India’s case, to announce a deadline for reaching net-zero carbon emissions.
 British officials have also been appealing to India, with little success, to pledge a phaseout of emissions, preferably by 2050 or 2060.

-International researchers say that no way to limit global warming to an average of 1.5 degrees Celsius (2.7 degrees Fahrenheit) or less without significant concessions from India and China, which are both still building adding new coal power plants to their fleets.
+International researchers say that there is no way to limit global warming to an average of 1.5 degrees Celsius (2.7 degrees Fahrenheit) or less without significant concessions from India and China, which are both still adding new coal power plants to their fleets.
 As an urbanizing country, India currently generates more than 70 percent of its electricity from coal, and it is expected to add new power generation capacity equal to that of the entire European Union by 2050 to meet its electricity needs, according to the International Energy Agency.

 So far, Kerry has failed to secure concessions on two trips to India since April, with New Delhi arguing that advanced, postindustrial economies need to more to provide financing and technology transfers, and that ambitious climate commitments are unfair for a developing country that has some of the lowest carbon emissions when measured on a per person basis.
 His efforts to convince China to do more during a trip this month was also mired by Chinese demands that Washington back off from human rights and technology sanctions.